 Getting Started with UMDF

-UMDF is based on the same conceptual driver programming model as the Kernel-Mode Driver Framework (KMDF), which is also part of WDF.
-However, the two frameworks implement the model with different components, device driver interfaces (DDIs), and data structures.
+Writing a driver using UMDF version 1 requires using the COM programming model to write C++ code.
+While UMDF version 1 is based on the same conceptual driver programming model as KMDF, UMDF 1 implements the model with different components, device driver interfaces (DDIs), and data structures.